-Traditional Cherokee clothing is very different than popularized images of native people with feathered warbonnets, bone bead chokers, geometric beadwork, etc. The Cherokee people were originally an Eastern Woodlands tribe, with much more subtle clothing and regalia.
+Traditional Cherokee clothing is very different than popularized images of Native people with feathered warbonnets, bone bead chokers, geometric beadwork, etc. The Cherokee people originated in the eastern woodlands, where tribes traditionally wear more subtle clothing and regalia.
 For men and women, cloth is plain or softly patterned, and sometimes adorned with ribbons.
-Most men do not traditionally have long hair, but simple headbands, turbans, or round porcupine hair roaches are often worn.
+Many men do not have long hair, but simple headbands, turbans, or round porcupine hair roaches are often worn.
 Sometimes, one or two feathers are tied to the back of a headband or lock of hair.
 Cloth or wool garters are worn just below the knees.
 Bags and pouches may have rounded leaf or flower shapes made with different colors of cloth or beadwork.
-Photo taken in 2022 at a state historic site where I volunteer.
+Photo taken in 2022 at a state historic site where I volunteered.

-2019-20 Miss Cherokee Amy West with an example of 18th century Cherokee women's clothing: wool wrap skirt and leggings, pucker-toe moccasins, a bandolier bag, belt with beads, and a feather cape.
+2019-20 Miss Cherokee Amy West of the Eastern Band of Cherokee Indians (EBCI) with an example of 18th century Cherokee women's clothing: wool wrap skirt and leggings, pucker-toe moccasins, a bandolier bag, belt with beads, and a feather cape.
 Photo: Cherokee One Feather News

 The traditional dancer in this painting is part of the Warriors of AniKituhwa, a Cherokee dance group with historically accurate Cherokee regalia.